 Child Welfare Facts and Figures

-- In Ontario, there are 47 designated Children’s Aid Societies.
-9 Children’s Aid Societies are Aboriginal agencies and three are religious (two Catholic and one Jewish).
+- In Ontario, there are 50 designated Children’s Aid Societies.
+Thirteen are Indigenous Child and Family Well-Being agencies and three are faith-based (two Catholic and one Jewish).

 - The highest number of referrals (in order) were from law enforcement, schools, other Children’s Aid Societies, self (mother/father/child), and community caregiver/professionals.